 I asked many participants this question.
-Surprisingly not one of the people I spoke to expected the protests to change anything.
-They all said that they simply wanted to voices to be heard and realized that this might be the last time they would have the chance.
+Surprisingly, not one of the people I spoke to expected the protests to change anything.
+They all said that they simply wanted their voices to be heard and realized that the protest might be the last time they would have the chance.
 Perhaps the Umbrella Movement’s leaders had higher hopes, but the ordinary people I talked to were all rather pragmatic and pessimistic.

-The protests came to an end in mid-December after bus companies obtained court injunctions requiring the streets to be cleared.
+The protests came to an end late November (Mongkok) and early December (Admiralty and Causeway Bay) after bus companies obtained court injunctions requiring the streets to be cleared.
 One by one, the protest sites were cleared.
 Protesters packed up and police and cleaning crews moved in, meeting little to no resistance.

 There were quite a few causes for the end of the protest: